LLNL/sundials/recent_changes.md

 to remove extraneous slow implicit function calls and reduce the memory requirements.

+Deprecated ARKODE nonlinear solver predictors: specification of the ARKStep "bootstrap" or "minimum correction" predictors (options 4 and 5 from `ARKStepSetPredictorMethod`), or MRIStep "bootstrap" predictor (option 4 from `MRIStepSetPredictorMethod`), will output a deprecation warning message.
+These options will be removed in a future release.

 ## Changes to SUNDIALS in release 5.8.0

 The RAJA NVECTOR implementation has been updated to support the SYCL backend